 - 8 out of 10 children with a learning disability are bullied.

 - 1 in 4 people with a learning disability spends less than 1 hour outside their home every day.
 28% admits to feeling ‘isolated’ or ‘lonely’.

-We provide vital services to people with a learning disability, their families and carers, we campaign for equal rights and we support self advocacy and independent living.
+We provide vital services to people with a learning disability, their families and carers, we campaign A campaign is when people work together to try to change something. for equal rights Rights are the things everyone should be allowed to do like have a say, or go to school. and we support self advocacy Advocacy is when you get support to have your say. and independent living.
 One of our priorities is to raise awareness and change attitudes so that people with a learning disability are treated fairly and have access to the same opportunities as others.

-You can help us achieve this by raising awareness of learning disability in your school and in the community and by raising funds that will help us do more to support people with a learning disability.
+You can help us achieve this by raising awareness of learning disability in your school and in the community A community is the people and places in an area. and by raising funds that will help us do more to support people with a learning disability.

 You’ll also be delivering elements of your citizenship/PSHE curriculum.